All Knowledge Games on PlayMemorize

 Three habits that consistently move the needle: first, mix the four pillars · don’t just play Geo all week.
 Second, when you get something wrong, look it up briefly outside the game · the elaborative encoding is what locks the knowledge in.
 Third, follow at least one real-world feed (a newspaper, a podcast) that shows the same facts in a different format; otherwise game-knowledge stays compartmentalised.

 Don’t confuse “got it right once” with “I know it.”
 A multiple-choice game makes recognition cheap.
 Real knowledge survives the harder test · explaining the fact to somebody, generating it without prompts, applying it in a different context.
-Use Order by When and Crazy Comparisons as the harder follow-ups · they require more than recognition.
+Use Ordering · history topic and Crazy Comparisons as the harder follow-ups · they require more than recognition.

 A 15-minute knowledge workout